coronis-computing/heightmap_interpolation/Readme.md

 ## Usage

-This toolbox implements a set of Radial Basis Functions (RBFs) interpolants on elevation data.
-The set of RBF is the following:
-* linear.
-* cubic.
-* quintic.
-* thinplate.
-* green.
-* multiquadric.
-* tension.
-* regularized.
-* gaussian.
-* wendland.

-A simple demo of the behaviour of each RBF can be seen in the `demo_rbf.py` script:
+This toolbox implements a set of Radial Basis Functions (RBF) interpolants on elevation data.
+A simple demo of the behaviour of each RBF type can be seen in the `demo_rbf.py` script:

 ```
 python demo_rbf.py